-Online training curriculum 2023-2026 End of Life Law for Clinicians (ELLC) is a free training program for medical practitioners, medical students, nurses and allied health professionals about the law relating to end of life decision-making.
+Online training curriculum 2023-2026 End of Life Law for Clinicians (ELLC) is a free training program for medical practitioners, nurses, allied and other health professionals, and health professional students about the law relating to end of life decision-making.
 It aims to improve clinicians' knowledge and awareness of the law at end of life, and support their delivery of quality end of life and palliative care.
-The ELLC training program comprises 13 free online training modules on end of life law, and training workshops delivered nationally.
-The modules address the diverging laws of Australia's States and Territories, in conjunction with the website End of Life Law in Australia.
-Training modules The ELLC online training modules contain interactive exercises, legal cases, clinical case studies, vignettes, self-assessment quizzes, and further readings to promote reflective learning.
-The modules are self-paced and can be completed on any device.
+This is an RACGP-approved CPD activity under the RACGP CPD Program (total of 11 CPD hours).
+ELLC has CICM CPD Accreditation for Category 1A: Passive Self Learning (1 point per hour) and is approved for 11 ACEM CPD hours.
+This event has been accredited in the 2023-2025 ACRRM PD Program for 8.5 Educational Activity Hours and 2.5 Performance Review Hours.
+CPD points may be claimed from other professional organisations.
+Certificates of completion are available.
+Training modules There are 13 free online training modules covering end of life law in all Australian States and Territories.
+The modules have interactive exercises, legal cases, clinical case studies, vignettes, self-assessment quizzes, and further readings to promote reflective learning.
+The training program is self-paced and can be completed on any device.
 MODULE 1 The role of law in end of life care Three modules are available.
 Participants should select the module most relevant to their discipline and complete only that module.
 All participants complete the same Modules 2-13.
 Medical practitioners and the role of law in end of life care This module explores what legal issues can arise in practice and what role law plays in end of life care.
 It also outlines how knowing these laws can help with clinical practice.
 Completion time: 30 minutes Learning outcome " Describe the role of law in end of life clinical practice.
 Nurses and the role of law in end of life care This module explores what legal issues can arise in nursing practice and what role law plays in end of life care.
 It also outlines how knowing these laws can help with nursing practice.
 Completion time: 30 minutes Learning outcome " Describe the role of law in end of life nursing practice.
 Allied and other health professionals: The role of law in end of life care This module explores what legal issues can arise in clinical practice and what role law plays in end of life care.
 It also outlines how knowing these laws can help with clinical practice.
 Completion time: 30 minutes Learning outcome " Describe the role of law in end of life clinical practice.
 MODULE 2 Capacity and consent to medical treatment Part 1 of this module explores the requirements of valid consent.
 Part 2 explores when an adult will have capacity to make decisions about medical treatment.
 Completion time: 1 hour Learning outcomes - " Identify when consent to medical treatment is required and when it will be valid. - " Define the concept of capacity, and explain how it is determined.
 MODULE 3 Withholding and withdrawing life-sustaining medical treatment This module focuses on withholding and withdrawing life-sustaining treatment from adults.
 It establishes a foundation for later modules on Advance Care Planning and Advance Care Directives (Module 4), Substitute decision-making for medical treatment (Module 5), Futile or non-beneficial treatment (Module 8), and Emergency treatment for adults (Module 9).
 Completion time: 30 minutes Learning outcomes Identify: